How to test REST API clients in Android apps

 1. An authentication request made with a JSON Web Token (JWT).
 A JWT encapsulates all data required for identifying the document on the server and for authenticating access to this document.
 For the sake of this example, we’ll just use TestInstantJwtFactory, which already generates the correct tokens.

-Note: TestInstantJwtFactory is built around the JWT generation library JJWT.
-Its implementation is not interesting in the context of this example.
+TestInstantJwtFactory is built around the JWT generation library JJWT(opens in a new tab).
+Its implementation isn’t interesting in the context of this example.
 Just think about it as a simple black box that generates authentication tokens usable in our Instant client integration tests.

 As a first step, we’ll enqueue mocked responses in the mock server for these two requests: